 6.2.8.2.5.4 Establishment of a MA PDU Session via non-3GPP access if 3GPP access is not available

-Editor’s note: Whether and how this solution can be enhanced to support establishment of a MA PDU Session via non-3GPP access is FFS.
+If 3GPP access is not available, the MA PDU session can’t be established between the UE and the network.
+The UE may register with the network via N3IWF/TNGF and establish the PDU Session via Non-3GPP access if N3IWF/TNGF has been deployed by the operator.